 “Cannabutter” is the common name for a butter that has been infused with the beneficial cannabinoids contained in medical marijuana.
 Cannabutter is not hard to make and for those who ingest their medicine by eating it, Cannabutter is much more palatable than is the plant material.
 A typical ratio for making the marijuana butter is one stick of butter to one eight of an ounce of marijuana.

-To test the strength of your cannabutter, spread a half teaspoon of butter on a cracker.
+To test the strength of your Cannabutter, spread a half teaspoon of butter on a cracker.
 It takes about an hour to reach its full effect.
 Be careful, because it can sneak up on you.
-Do not attempt any complex, challenging or potentially dangerous tasks until you know how this batch will effect you.
+Do not attempt any complex, challenging or potentially dangerous tasks until you know how this batch will affect you.

-The same techniques, same principals, may be used to infuse any vegetable oil with cannabinoids.
+The same techniques and principles may be used to infuse any vegetable oil with cannabinoids.
 However, many people find butter the most convenient and versatile.